Bennylave/ydnatl/README.md

 YDNATL (**Y**ou **D**on't **N**eed **A**nother **T**emplate **L**anguage) is a Python library that lets you build HTML using simple Python classes.
 It's great for apps that need HTML generation while skipping the hassle of writing it by hand or using a templating engine.

+- ✓ Declarative syntax for building HTML documents (like Flutter)
+- ✓ Easy to read and write
+- ✓ Supports all HTML5 elements
+- ✓ Lightweight
+- ✓ Extremely fast
+- ✓ Fully customisable
+- ✓ Compose HTML efficiently

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/underwulf)

 ## Requirements